ddylvianen/codettesbootcamp2022/index.md

 # Working with freecad

+#### introduction to freecad

+FreeCAD is  **an open-source parametric 3D modeler made primarily to design real-life objects of any size** .
+Parametric modeling allows you to easily modify your design by going back into your model history and changing its parameters.

 ### Installing freecad

 I went to [this](https://github.com/FreeCAD/FreeCAD/releases) site and scrolled down till i saw this  And then i pressed on the 2.0 windows 64 bit version and waited for the download to finish